gfe--gluten free easily

 I’ve heard others say that coconut milk is not suitable for savory recipes, but I strongly disagree.
 I’ve had great success using canned full-fat coconut milk in savory dishes.
 In fact, I’ve used them to “save” or elevate a recipe many times.
 Too spicy soups, too thin soups, bland sauces, and the like, all become something special with the addition of coconut milk.
 Full-fat coconut milk, that is.

 It might be true that most of the coconut milk beverages—the kind that comes in cartons—are usually not suitable for savory recipes.
 I know some who use culinary coconut milk, but that’s different from canned full-fat coconut milk.
-Culinary coconut milk contains water, coconut cream, and guar gum, with the main ingredient being the water.
+Culinary coconut milk contains water, coconut cream, and guar gum, with the main ingredient being water.

 I use Native Forest canned full-fat coconut milk.
 The main ingredient is coconut.
 There is some guar gum, but there is no water included.
 I love this product for its simplicity and the creaminess and “body” it can give to a recipe.
 Plus, I find that its hint of sweetness can be a perfect balance to the acidity of some other ingredients, such as the tomatoes in this Swiss steak recipe.